You must pay Corporation Tax on profits from doing business if you run:

 - start using it outside your business

-Visit GOV.UK to find out how to work out the value of the asset and how to add it to your Corporation Tax return.
+Visit GOV.UK to find out how to work out the value of the asset disposal and how to include it in your Corporation Tax return.

 There is a problem